Reincarnation: Does Death Mean The End?

 Ma Wing War kept insisting that before Randabwe died, she had buried all her wealth and possessions.

-The girl provided shockingly precise directions to find the location of these buried riches over 100 miles from where she lived.
+The girl provided shockingly precise directions to find the location of these buried riches.

 At first, the parents humored these “make believe” stories.